groue/CombineTraits/README.md

 In the Combine framework, the built-in `Just`, `Future` and `URLSession.DataTaskPublisher` are examples of publishers that conform to `SinglePublisher`.

-Conversely, `Publishers.Sequence` is not a single publisher, because not all sequences contain a single element.
+Conversely, `Publishers.Sequence` is not a single publisher, because not all sequences contain a single value.

 - [AnySinglePublisher]
 - [`sinkSingle(receive:)`]